Closing, locking and re-opening accounting periods

 On 5 February, with January now closed, we spot another mistake: the number of BP shares purchased on 15 January was actually 101, not 99.
 We re-correct the original transaction and then call GetJournalEntryLines again, this time with the unique code of the diary entry; the entries show the change in cost to £1,010:

 However, the January period is closed.
 This change shouldn't be registered.
 And it isn't, when GetJournalEntryLines is in AccountingDate mode.
-By default, GetJournalEntryLines is in ActivityDate mode, as in the picture above, and closed or locked periods are ignored entirely to report the current state of the system.
+By default, GetJournalEntryLines is in ActivityDate mode, as per the picture above, and closed or locked periods are ignored entirely to report the current state of the system.

 If we call GetJournalEntryLines with the code of the diary entry in AccountingDate mode instead, the entries show a cost of £990, which reflects the state of the system at the queryAsAt time of the diary entry: 3 February at midnight.
 In other words, the correction made on 1 February before the close is included, but the re-correction made on 5 February after the close is not: